 Safari Boot Tips

-- Dry Feet: This is the age-old boot tip, but keep your boots dry and change your socks often.
+This is the age-old boot tip, but keep your boots dry and change your socks often.
 Most people won’t face these challenges on safari.
-However, keeping dry feet while gorilla or chimp trekking in Uganda, the DRC, and Rwanda will certainly prove to be a challenge.
+However, keeping dry feet while chimp or gorilla trekking in Uganda, the DRC, and Rwanda will certainly prove to be a challenge.
 A great pair of socks is always your first line of defense in protecting your feet.
 Check these out for a good pair.